-- given to customers to assess their methodology and outcomes.
+- Code, including, for example, by agreeing to all reasonable requests to provide Ofcom with information about how they comply with the Residential Code. - 2.97 Ofcom also intends to monitor compliance with the Residential Code through appropriate methods, e.g. mystery shopping, audits of ISPs' internal processes, and data about take-up of the right to exit.
+The results of any review, research or audits undertaken to monitor compliance may, where appropriate, be published on a provider-specific basis. - 2.98 In relation to the accuracy of speed estimates, Ofcom will periodically monitor the accuracy of estimates by assessing whether the measure of congestion applied to access line speeds is reasonable in light of data that it holds on customers' actual speeds.
+To achieve this, Ofcom will request ISPs' current and/or historic congestion measures and may request further information from ISPs relating, for example, to the speed estimates given to customers to assess their methodology and outcomes.
 For other technologies, Ofcom will request data on the measured speeds on which new customer estimates are based.
-Ofcom may also monitor other measures to satisfy itself that ISPs provide accurate speed information, including customer complaints. - 2.97 ISPs who sign up to the Residential Code but fail to apply the principles it sets out may be removed as signatories. - 2.98 Ofcom will examine matters of possible non-compliance on a case-by-case basis and discuss these with the relevant ISP.
+Ofcom may also monitor other measures to satisfy itself that ISPs provide accurate speed information, including customer complaints. - 2.99 ISPs who sign up to the Residential Code but fail to apply the principles it sets out may be removed as signatories. - 2.100 Ofcom will examine matters of possible non-compliance on a case-by-case basis and discuss these with the relevant ISP.
 In cases where Ofcom considers removal to be an appropriate action to take in respect of non-compliance, Ofcom will notify the ISP before it takes a final decision, explaining the reasons why it considers removal to be appropriate and providing the ISP with an opportunity to comment.
-If, having been removed as a signatory, an ISP subsequently resumes compliance with the Residential Code, Ofcom may agree to reinstate it as a signatory. - 2.99 Ofcom may also issue statements about the conduct of specific ISPs where that ISP's conduct has gone against the spirit of the Residential Code.
+If, having been removed as a signatory, an ISP subsequently resumes compliance with the Residential Code, Ofcom may agree to reinstate it as a signatory. - 2.101 Ofcom may also issue statements about the conduct of specific ISPs where that ISP's conduct has gone against the spirit of the Residential Code.